Pollepel Island: Early history

-by the Europeans during the first navigation of the Hudson River by early Dutch settlers in the Province of New York, at the "Northern Gate" of the Hudson Highlands.
+Europeans first encountered Pollepel Island during the first navigation of the Hudson River by early Dutch settlers in the Province of New York, at the "Northern Gate" of the Hudson Highlands.
 During the Revolutionary War, patriots attempted to prevent the British from passing upriver by emplacing 106 chevaux de frise (upright logs tipped with iron points) between the island and Plum Point across the river (see Hudson River Chains).
 Caissons from several chevaux de frise still rest at the river bottom.
 Still, these obstructions did not stop a British flotilla from burning Kingston in 1777.
 General George Washington later signed a plan to use the island as a military prison; however, there is no evidence that a prison was ever built there.

 Bannerman's Castle

 Origin

 Francis Bannerman VI was born on March 24, 1851, in Scotland, and immigrated to the United States with his parents in 1854.
-His grandfather was from Dundee, Scotland where he worked as a "linenman".
-The family moved to Brooklyn in 1858 and began a military surplus business near the Brooklyn Navy Yard in 1865 purchasing surplus military equipment at the close of the American Civil War.
+His grandfather was from Dundee, Scotland, where he worked as a "linenman".
+The family moved to Brooklyn in 1858 and began a military surplus business near the Brooklyn Navy Yard in 1865, purchasing surplus military equipment at the close of the American Civil War.

 In 1867, the business occupied a ship chandlery on Atlantic Avenue engaged in the purchase of worn rope for papermaking.
 The store on the 500-block of Broadway opened in 1897 to outfit volunteers for the Spanish–American War.
 The business bought weapons directly from the Spanish government before it evacuated Cuba; and then purchased over 90 percent of the Spanish guns, ammunition, and equipment captured by the United States military and auctioned off by the United States government.
-Bannerman's illustrated mail order catalog expanded to 300 pages; and later became a reference for collectors of antique military equipment.
+Bannerman's illustrated mail order catalog expanded to 300 pages, and later became a reference for collectors of antique military equipment.

-Bannerman purchased Pollepel island in November 1900, for use as a storage facility for his growing surplus business.
+Bannerman purchased Pollepel Island in November 1900, for use as a storage facility for his growing surplus business.
 Because his storeroom in New York City was not large enough to provide a safe location to store thirty million surplus munitions cartridges, in the spring of 1901, he began to build an arsenal on Pollepel.
 Bannerman designed the buildings himself and let the constructors interpret the designs on their own.

-Most of the building was devoted to the stores of army surplus but Bannerman built another castle in a smaller scale on top of the island near the main structure as a residence, often using items from his surplus collection for decorative touches.
+Most of the building was devoted to storing army surplus.
+Still, Bannerman built another castle, on a smaller scale, atop the island near the main structure as a residence, often using items from his surplus collection for decorative touches.
 The castle, clearly visible from the shore of the river, served as a giant advertisement for his business.
 On the side of the castle facing the western bank of the Hudson, Bannerman cast the legend "Bannerman's Island Arsenal" into the wall.